Image Operations / Resizing

 and height

-or blur
+, or blur

 (see examples below).
-Within the resize
+Additionally, within the resize hash, you may specify the shadow

-parameter which takes an integer within 1
+parameter, which accepts an integer value between 1

-- 100
+and 100

-and describes the amount of shadow to add to the original image in order to make it stand out.
+.
+This parameter describes the amount of shadow to add to the original image in order to make it stand out.

-The first possible background
+The first available background

 , RRGGBB

-or AARRGGBB
+, or AARRGGBB

 format.
-The default background color is white #ffffff
+The default background color is white (#ffffff

 {